-Read and follow the paper presentation guidelines.
-Your paper presentation is worth 10% of your course grade.
+Graduate students should read and follow the paper presentation guidelines.
+Graduate students’ research paper presentation is worth 15% of their course grade.

 Instructions for the rest of the class

 Read the required papers for the day.
-Well before class, see the Assignments section on T-Square to read further instructions, provide your commentary on one paper and formulate a discussion point or question for that paper.
-You are expected to do this for all student presentation classes for which you are not presenting the paper.
-These commentaries are cumulatively worth 20% of your course grade.
+Well before class, see the Assignments section on T-Square to read further instructions, provide your commentary and on one paper and formulate a discussion point or question for that paper.
+Guidelines for writing these commentaries and discussion questions is also included below.
+You are expected to submit these for all student presentation classes for which you are not presenting the paper.

-Beginning in September, students will give short paper presentations.
+Beginning in September, graduate students will give short paper presentations in pairs.
 Each paper will focus on a specific topic in Health Informatics.
 Papers to choose from can be found at http://health.info.gatech.edu/class-media/ (papers listed with a preceding ‘*’ are candidates for student presentations).
 Sign up for papers here.

-Each student will present one of the assigned papers and lead the class, along with the teaching staff, in a discussion corresponding to that paper.
+Each student pair will present one of the assigned papers and lead the class, along with the teaching staff, in a discussion corresponding to that paper.
 Remember that often, multiple papers will be assigned for a single class.
 You do not need to present all papers assigned for the day, but you should read and be able to discuss the other assigned papers to compare and contrast them with the paper you are presenting.
-Other students, and/or the teaching staff, will be sharing class time with you, presenting the other papers assigned that day.
-Thus, you should plan for about 15-20 minutes of presentation and discussion.
+Other students, and/or the teaching staff, will be sharing class time with you.
+Thus, you should plan for about 30 minutes of presentation and discussion.

-It is up to the students to plan how they will present the reading.
-Meet with the teaching staff at the end of the previous class to discuss your plan.
-On the day of your presentation, one of you should submit your materials (slides, notes etc.) through T-Square before class.
+It is up to the presenting students to plan how they will present the reading.
+Meet with the professor at the end of the previous class to discuss your plan.
+On the day of your presentation, one student in the pair should submit your materials (slides, notes etc.) through T-Square before class.
 After you submit the first version, you have until 11:59PM on the same day to update these materials.